-Press the upper part RES/+ of the rocker switch ⇒ fig. 149 (a) to increase the speed.
-The vehicle will continue to accelerate as long as you keep the rocker switch pressed.
+- Press the upper part RES/+ of the rocker switch \Rightarrow fig. 147 (A) to increase the speed.
+The vehicle will continue to accelerate for as long as you keep the rocker switch pressed.
 When you release the switch, the new speed is stored.